Jdulin08/Weather_App/README.md

 * This project was bootstrapped with Create React App.

-* Npm start or yarn start will run the application.
+* Npm start is used to run the application.
 This should take you to http://localhost:3000/.

 * Once you type in a city/country and click the button, data will be displayed for Location, Temperature, Humidity, and Description.